microsoft/windows-rs/docs/getting-started.md

 windows = "0.8"
 ```

 Now that the `bindings` crate depends on the `windows` crate, we can generate our bindings inside of a build script.
 In case you're not familiar with build scripts, they're simply Rust files that get run automatically by cargo when building a Rust crate.
 To add one, we simply put a "build.rs" file in the `bindings` crate's directory.
-We'll add the `windows::build!` macro which is where we declare which Windows APIs we want to generate bindings for.
+We'll add the `windows::runtime::build!` macro which is where we declare which Windows APIs we want to generate bindings for.

 The question now is: which APIs do we import?
 Knowing exactly which API you want to use requires familiarity with the Windows API.
 Let's assume you've explored [the documentation](https://docs.microsoft.com/en-us/windows/apps/) and are sure that you want to use the [internationalization](https://docs.microsoft.com/en-us/windows/win32/api/_intl/) APIs and in particular the `ISpellChecker` (and the related `ISpellCheckerFactory`) located in the [spellcheck](https://docs.microsoft.com/en-us/windows/win32/api/spellcheck/) functionality for this app.
 To know how this API is translated into Rust, go to the [Rust for Windows](https://microsoft.github.io/windows-docs-rs/doc/bindings/Windows/) and search for what you need.